Overview

 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-- Grasshopper Loop Trail is seasonally OPEN to dogs August 1 through December 15 during cattle calving season.
+- Grasshopper Loop Trail is seasonally OPEN to dog access as of November 22, 2025.
+This trail is seasonally closed to dogs August 1 through approximately December 15 during cattle calving season.
+During years when the mother-calf pairs move out of the calving area before December 15, Midpen will consider reopening the trail to seasonal dog access sooner.
 The trail remains open year-round for hiking.

-The following trail may be closed to equestrian use during wet conditions.
+The following trails may be closed to equestrian use during wet conditions.

 - Folger Ranch Loop Trail is CLOSED to hikers and equestrians.